explodecomputer/epistasis-ftest/docs/manuscript.md

 ## Abstract

 The extent to which genetic interaction (epistasis) contributes to the genetic architecture of human complex traits is expected to be low but remains unknown.
-The primary approach to evaluating this question is to perform large scale searches of pairwise interactions, using an F-test that evaluates if the interaction terms explain more than the marginal terms alone.
+A common approach to evaluating this question is to perform or targeted or hypothesis-free searches of pairwise interactions, using an F-test that evaluates if the interaction terms explain more than the marginal terms alone.
 Using results of 501 genetic interactions previously reported to influence gene expression, along side theory and simulations, this paper seeks to explain why the standard approach is unreliable.
-We show that it can lead to high false discovery rates, that those false discoveries can have high replication rates, and that without sequence level data the problems are difficult to guard against.
+We show that it can lead to high false discovery rates, that those false discoveries can have high replication rates, and that without sequence level data and assumptions of constant additive effects being met, the problems are difficult to guard against.

 ## Introduction